 If you’re an avid Spotify user for listening to music, it will be very convenient to start exploring Spotify’s podcast features.
-Spotify has a diverse library of podcasts and there are many shows that have exclusive deals with with service, such as The Joe Rogan Experience starting later this year, The Michelle Obama Podcast, and more.
+Spotify has a diverse library of podcasts and there are many shows that have exclusive deals with with service, such as The Joe Rogan Experience, The Michelle Obama Podcast, and more.
 If you go into the Podcasts page of the app, you’ll see featured themes, an extensive list of categories, and featured podcast episode playlists.
 Once you follow a podcast, it shows up under the Podcasts tab of your library, and it is easy to navigate the episodes you have yet to hear, episodes you’ve downloaded, and an overview of the shows you follow.

 Unfortunately, if you listen to an episode of a podcast without following it, it won’t bookmark your place in your Podcasts library.
 And when you mark an episode as finished, it disappears from your library.
 There isn’t an easy way to save episodes you liked, but you can add them to playlists which is a feature unique to Spotify.
 Its podcast playback features include a speed adjuster and an adjustable sleep timer, but it lacks a silence trimmer.